Congratulations to Justin Zeng: Winner of the AutoAccident.com Essay Scholarship

 Volunteering as a Science Educator for the Pacific Science Center, I understand the difference education makes.
 Many students do not take driver education seriously, often falling asleep or zoning out in class.
 As reported by goliath.com, drivers who have taken driver education tend to understand the rules of the road more, have greater awareness of drugs, have more confidence, and defensive driving techniques.
 Driver education better equips you to not just protect yourself but also others.
 This is why I believe driver education should be required for every driver.

 A popular myth is that accidents just happen.
 But research shows that actually 99% of crashes are preventable.
 Often drivers are too confident in their own ability to handle emergency situations and do not do the pre work.
-To reduce accidents, all drivers should plan their trips, evaluate their current situation and avoid possible scenarios from getting to accidents.
+To reduce accidents, all drivers should plan their trips, evaluate their current situation and avoid possible scenarios from getting into accidents.
 Accidents are not a sudden event but a chain of events.
 By not being preemptive from the start, you are putting yourself and others at risk.
 Other effective ways to reduce accidents such as using indicator lights, driving at speed limit, wearing seatbelt were repeatedly emphasized in other essays.

 During a family vacation, a detached boat trailer sped across the street, scrapping our minivan.
 Thankfully, no one was injured.
 Panic flashed through my mind as I watched it happen.
 When I asked my dad, who was driving that day, about how he acted during that crash, he simply said that he saw it coming, before the boat trailer even detached from the truck.
 By actively thinking of possible ways to avoid accidents, my dad saved not only our lives but also those in vehicles around us.